isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 Enter a value here to make the script pause this number of minutes between scans if Auto-Loop is toggled on.

 There are 3 Buttons.

 Start Scanning
 --------------
 Clicking this starts the script scanning your items on sale and checking the broker prices , the button changes to Stop scanning , the script scans all your broker items until it reaches the last one

+If the Scan Sales tickbox is unticked then your script will jump straight to the buy routine.

 If you Press the button again during the scan it will wait for the current item scan to finish then stop.